European shares slip on EU debt summit doubts

 Parker said that further downside for equities would be limited by low valuations, and the amount of investor and corporate cash sitting on the sidelines.

-But he did not forecast a rally and said he favored high- dividend, large cap global corporates.
+But he did not forecast a rally and said he favoured high- dividend, large cap global corporates.

 Equity valuations on Thomson Reuters Datastream showed the STOXX Europe 600 carrying a one-year forward price-to-earnings of 9.2 against a 10-year average of more than 13.